kubesphere/dev-guide/sites/extension-dev-guide/content/en/examples/_index.md

 ---
 title: Development Examples
 weight: 6
-description: "Contains some more typical and advanced development examples of extensions"
+description: "Contains some more typical and advanced development examples of extensions."
 ---

 {{%children description="true" %}}